regebro/hovercraft/docs/manual.rst

 Usage
 -----

-hovercraft <presentation.rst> <outdirectory>

-QQQ: Support a directory of rst-files? index.rst?
-What does sphinx do?
-Outdirectory has to be a directory. css and js files *will* be copied.

-Parameters:
+hovercraft [-h] [-t TEMPLATE] [-c CSS] [-a] <presentation> <targetdir>

+Required arguments:

+    ``<presentation>``
+        The path to the reStructuredText presentation file.

+    ``<targetdir>``
+        The directory where the presentation is written.
+Will be created if it does not exist.

+Optional arguments:

+    -h, --help
+        Show this help.

+    -t TEMPLATE, --template TEMPLATE
-  --template, -t         Select a template.
-Must be a directory with a
+        Specify a template.
+Must be a .cfg file, or a directory with a template.cfg file.
+If not given it will use a default template.

-                         template.cfg file, or a .cfg file, or the name of a built-in template (currently only "default").
+    -c CSS, --css CSS

-  --css                  Specify and additional css file to be added to the
+        An additional css file for the presentation to use.

-                         presentation, with "all" as media.
+    -a, --auto-console

-  --auto-console, -a     Pop up the presenter console automatically when
+        Pop up the console automatically.
+This is useful when you are rehearsing and making sure the presenter notes are correct.
-                         opening the presentation.

 Presentations
 -------------